Xinglab/IRIS/README.md

      45 prioritized/epitope_summary.peptide-based.txt
      84 prioritized/pred_filtered.score500.txt
 ```
-TODO update this to mention matrices tar, simplified params  __Users can refer to relative paths in the parameter file Test.para, the file manifest matrice.txt, and the file samples.txt.
+__Users can refer to relative paths in the parameter file Test.para, the file manifest matrice.txt, and the file samples.txt.
 These relative paths were made for the example run.
-Users will need to change the path for their own analyses.__
+Users will need to change the path for their own analyses.__ The run_iris script takes as input a [simplified parameter file](example/Test_simplified.para) and a .tar.gz of the [SJ_matrices](example/SJ_matrices.tar.gz) which are preprocessed before calling the IRIS modules.
+The preprocessing adds absolute paths based on the input relative paths.

 ### Example output
 Final reports are shown in __bold__ font.